General Testing Information

 Asymptomatic vs. Symptomatic Testing

-On-campus testing is available for students, faculty, and staff throughout the quarter.
+On-campus testing is available for students, faculty, and staff throughout the term.
 There are two types of testing which dictate where you will go to be tested.
 It is important that you understand the difference between these:

 Symptomatic Testing: If you do have COVID-19 symptoms (“symptomatic”) or you were identified as a close contact from contact tracing.
 You may hear this referred to as “Diagnostic Testing”

 Types of Tests and Collection

-Regardless of whether your test is asymptomatic or symptomatic, Northwestern is utilizing PCR tests across all testing sites.
-These tests provide high levels of accuracy, with very low levels of false positive or false negative results.
+Regardless of whether your test is asymptomatic or symptomatic, Northwestern is utilizing tests that provide high levels of accuracy, with very low levels of false positive or false negative results.

-All asymptomatic testing is done by a self-collected, observed, simple nasal swab (“anterior nare”).
-Symptomatic and contact tracing testing is done with a nasal pharyngeal swab.
+All asymptomatic testing is done by a self-collected, simple nasal swab (“anterior nasal”).
+Symptomatic and contact tracing testing is done with a NP swab (“nasal pharyngeal”) swab.

 Consents and Privacy

 Testing is a medical procedure, and Northwestern University and Northwestern Medicine take your privacy seriously.
 When registering for your test, either onsite or online, you will be required to sign a Consent for Testing and Diagnosis and Informed Consent to Northwestern's COVID-19 Testing Program.